Lutenist & Guitarist

 While studying the classical guitar at Trinity Laban he was introduced to historical plucked instruments, an interest he pursued during a postgraduate degree at the Guildhall School of Music & Drama, graduating in 2016 and welcomed back as a professor in 2021.
 Now in demand as a soloist, chamber musician and continuo player, his playing has been described as ‘sensuous and vivid’ (The Guardian), ‘Eloquent’ (BBC Music Magazine) and ‘Mesmerising’ (Opera Today).

-Collaboration is at the heart of his work, from song recitals with singers such as Helen Charlston, Alexander Chance and Emma Kirkby, to more unique projects such as ‘Cubaroque’ with tenor Nicholas Mulroy and lutenist Elizabeth Kenny, pairing modern Latin American songs with those of the 17th Century European tradition.
-Performances have included the Ryedale, Lammermuir and Baroque at the Edge festivals, as well as Kings Place, London with Aurora Orchestra, and a recording is planned for 2023.
+Collaboration is at the heart of his work, from song recitals with singers such as Helen Charlston, Alexander Chance and Emma Kirkby, to unique projects such as De Pasión Mortal with tenor Nicholas Mulroy and lutenist Elizabeth Kenny, pairing modern Latin American songs with those of the 17th Century European tradition.
+Performances have included the Ryedale, Lammermuir and Baroque at the Edge festivals, as well as Kings Place, London with Aurora Orchestra, and a recording was released on Linn in 2024, receiving a 5 star review in BBC Music Magazine.
 Other innovative partnerships have included with oud player Attab Haddad for a cross-cultural concert organised by NW Live, as well as with pianist Christina McMaster for her ‘Lie down and listen’ series.

-2022 saw the release of ‘Battle Cry’ with Helen Charlston on Delphian Records, a recital featuring works by Monteverdi, Strozzi and Purcell alongside a newly commissioned song cycle for mezzo-soprano and theorbo by Owain Park, and works for theorbo by Kapsperger and de Visee.
-Received with universal acclaim, Battle Cry was a Gramophone magazine Editor’s Choice and won a BBC music magazine award for best vocal album.
-In 2023 ‘Drop not, mine eyes,’ a recording of English lute songs with Alexander Chance, was released on Linn, described as a ‘thing of beauty’ (Gramophone) and was another editor’s choice in Gramophone magazine.
+2022 saw the release of Battle Cry with Helen Charlston on Delphian Records, a recital featuring works by Monteverdi, Strozzi and Purcell alongside a newly commissioned song cycle for mezzo-soprano and theorbo by Owain Park, and works for theorbo by Kapsperger and de Visee.
+Received with universal acclaim, Battle Cry was won a Gramophone award for best concept album and a BBC music magazine award for best vocal album, the only recording to receive both Gramophone and BBC music magazine awards that year.
+In 2023 Drop not, mine eyes, a recording of English lute songs with Alexander Chance, was released on Linn, described as a ‘thing of beauty’ (Gramophone) and was another editor’s choice in Gramophone magazine.

 Settled in Greenwich, south-east London with his wife and collaborator, harpist Aileen Henry, Toby’s interests outside of music include reading, cooking and travelling, though when not working he generally tries to do as little as possible.